 As the sun sets over Muskegon’s Lakeside neighborhood last week, a light comes on at 1925 Lakeshore Drive.
 Inside, there’s a flurry of movement, a whirlwind of two women painting and laughing.
 Drivers pause, temporarily, craning their necks to see what’s happening in this space that’s about to debut as The Only Cannoli’s first storefront.

 Brittany Meloche and Bethany Bauer walk outside—or, not really walk, but something more energetic, something more like a vault—and the enthusiasm that follows them is contagious.
-The two gush about Lakeside, exuberantly point to Muskegon Lake that’s just across the street from them, and brush paint from the hands that for weeks have been preparing The Only Cannoli for its opening in March.
+The two gush about Lakeside, exuberantly point to Muskegon Lake that’s just across the street from them, and brush paint from the hands that for weeks have been preparing The Only Cannoli for its grand opening on Saturday, April 13.

 “Isn’t it great?”
 Meloche asks, her eyes traveling to this new commercial home of theirs: a cozy spot tucked into the heart of Lakeside, just across the street from the Lake Express ferry.